 As an essayist and author, Lepore writes about American history, law, literature, and politics.
 Her first book, The Name of War: King Philip's War and the Origins of American Identity, won the Bancroft Prize, one of the most prestigious awards in the field of American history writing.
 Her book, New York Burning: Liberty, Slavery and Conspiracy in Eighteenth-Century Manhattan, was a finalist for the Pulitzer Prize.
 Book of Ages was a finalist for the National Book Award.
 The Secret History of Wonder Woman, described as a tour de force of intellectual and cultural history, won the American History Book Prize.
 These Truths: A History of the United States, was an international bestseller named one of Time magazine's top ten non-fiction books of the decade.
 In 2020, she published her fourteenth book, If Then: How the Simulmatics Corporation Invented the Future.
 In 2021, she was named the winner of the Hannah Arendt Prize for Political Thought.
 Her audio work includes hosting the podcast The Last Archive, the limited series, Elon Musk: The Evening Rocket, and The Search for Big Brown.
-Her forthcoming audiobook will be Who Killed Truth?
-(Pushkin, May 2023).
-She recently contributed an introduction to Paul McCartney’s book 1964: Eyes of the Storm (Liveright/W W Norton, June 13, 2023).
-Her next book is titled The Deadline: Essays (W W Norton, August 29, 2023), received rave reviews from Kirkus, Booklist, the Los Angeles Times and others.
+Her new audiobook is Who Killed Truth?
+(Pushkin, June 13, 2023).
+She contributed an introduction to Paul McCartney’s book 1964: Eyes of the Storm.
+Her newest book, The Deadline: Essays (W W Norton, August 29, 2023), received rave reviews from Kirkus, Booklist, the Los Angeles Times and others.